Freelance PD, EP and Gallery Director and Founder of Share My Telly Job.

 She got to know Share My Telly Job through her research into care practices in television production.
 She joined SMTJ in 2020 as part of The Time Project collaboration and now works with us as our academic consultant, as well as teaching at the University of Huddersfield.

 Communications Manager & Co-Director

 Nat is a freelance Senior / Series Producer / Edit Producer and first became involved with Share My Telly Job in 2017 following the birth of her daughter.

 Her professional background is primarily in reality, entertainment and factual entertainment programming.

 Since 2017, Nat has job-shared with a number of job-share partners, some of whom she knew very well and some of whom were total strangers… she has job-shared on pilots and first series, as well as on established formats.
+She has also hired other job-sharers on her teams.
 She is a firm believer that job-sharing brings enormous benefits for both the employer and the freelancer and hopes more companies are beginning to realise that.

 As well as regularly job-sharing TV roles, Nat also works as an editorial consultant within the gaming industry – an industry she believes TV could learn a lot from in terms of attitudes towards flexible working.

 Nat is a northerner, exiled in East London, where she lives with her husband and daughter.